Forensic Accounting and Fraud Examination Coursera Quiz Answers

 Q20.
 Money laundering is the disguising of the existence, nature, source, ownership, location, and disposition of property derived from criminal activity.

 Q21.
-The conversion of illegal funds that have been moved to disguise its origin, to assets which appear to be derived from legal sources, is which step in the money laundering process?
+The conversion of illegal funds that have been moved to disguise its origin, to assets that appear to be derived from legal sources, is which step in the money laundering process?

 Q22.
 Which of the following is NOT true?